nsh07/urban-plus-plus/README.md

 ## Basic usage

 This library is designed to be simple and easy to use.
-You only need to set the search term and run the `fetch()` method, the more crude stuff like curl cleanup is handled by the library, so you don't need to care about memory leaks ( ͡° ͜ʖ ͡°)
+You only need to set the search term and run the `fetch()` function, the more crude stuff like curl cleanup is handled by the library, so you don't need to care about memory leaks ( ͡° ͜ʖ ͡°)

 Quickstart example: